SIHtestide/kufast/README.md

 And that is all it takes to create your first container in your tenant.
 Next, try to setup a container from your private docker registry or create a pod group as a new depoyment target.
 More information about how to do this can be found in the concept section.

+More advanced and sophisticated examples can be found in [our docu](https://github.com/Stefuniverse/kufast/wiki).
 # Concepts
 The deployment tool introduces some arbitrary concepts to Kubernetes that should be understood by the administrator of the Kubernetes instance, where kufast is used.